 Daily Fantasy (DFS) contests will also be available for worldwide players for the first time.
 This is a huge opportunity for DraftKings to begin growing revenue to not only their brand but to the sports betting fanatics with growing impatience for sports due to the Coronavirus pandemic.

 Sportradar Operating Soccer Streaming Services to More Operators

 Sportradar is a long-standing partner of German soccer, having a four-season deal with the Deutsche Fußball Liga (DFL) in the summer of 2017.
 They extended their partnership with the league in August of 2019.
 DraftKings happily partnered with Sportradar knowing the financial gain of the opportunity.

-DraftKings recently announced their financial results for the first quarter of 2020.
-They showed a 30% year-on-year growth with $88.5 million in revenue, but is viewed as an overall loss for the company due to their $98 million that was the predicted outcome.
-The suspension of sports has been an obvious downfall to the betting community, as all land based and online applications have been on a stand-still outside of online poker and other casino games.
-Expanding their options through this partnership may help heal the wounds from COVID-19 until American sports resume and the world returns to a state of normalcy.
+DraftKings recently announced its financial results for the first quarter of 2020.
+They showed a 30% year-on-year growth with $88.5 million in revenue but is viewed as an overall loss for the company due to their $98 million that was the predicted outcome.
+The suspension of sports has been an obvious downfall to the betting community, as all land-based and online applications have been on a stand-still outside of online poker and other casino games.
+Expanding their options through this partnership may help heal the wounds from COVID-19 until the American sports resume and the world returns to a state of normalcy.

 DraftKings has also announced billionaire George Soros has invested $66 million in the company, adding to the shareholders of high stature in the sports community including Dallas Cowboys owner Jerry Jones, New England Patriots owner Robert Kraft, New York Knicks owner James Dolan, New York Yankees owner Harold Steinbrenner and Boston Celtic co-owner Stephen Pagliuca.